percona/k8spg-docs/docs/delete.md

 # Delete Percona Operator for PostgreSQL

-To delete Percona Operator for PostgreSQL from Kubernetes environment means to delete the [CustomRecourceDefinitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) and the [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) related to the Operator.
+You can delete both Percona Operator for PostgreSQL and the database cluster managed by it by deleting the [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) related to the Operator.

 Here's the sequence of steps to do it:

+1. List the deployments.
+Replace the `<namespace>` placeholder with your namespace.

+    ```{.bash data-prompt="$"}
+    $ kubectl get deploy -n <namespace>
+    ```

+    ??? example "Sample output"

+        ```{.text .no-copy}
+        NAME                          READY   UP-TO-DATE   AVAILABLE   AGE
+        percona-postgresql-operator   1/1     1            1           13m
+        ```

+2. Delete the `percona-*` deployment

+    ```{.bash data-prompt="$"}
+    $ kubectl delete deploy percona-postgresql-operator -n <namespace>
+    ```

+3. Check that the Operator is deleted by listing the Pods.
+As a result you should have no Pods

+    ```{.bash data-prompt="$"}
+    $ kubectl get pods -n <namespace>
+    ```

+    ??? example "Sample output"

+        ```{.text .no-copy}
+        No resources found in <namespace> namespace.
+        ```

+## Delete Custom Resource Definition

-1. If you are not just deleting the Operator and the PostgreSQL cluster from a specific namespace, but are completely cleaning out your Kubernetes cluster, delete the CRD.
-Otherwise, **skip this step** because CRDs in Kubernetes are non-namespaced but are available to the whole environment.
+If you are not just deleting the Operator and PostgreSQL cluster from a specific namespace, but want to completely clean up your Kubernetes cluster, you can also delete the [CustomRecourceDefinitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).

+CRDs in Kubernetes are non-namespaced but are available to the whole environment.
+So you shouldn't delete CRD if you still have the Operator and database cluster in some other namespace.

-    List the CRDs:
+1. List the CRDs:

     ```{.bash data-prompt="$"}
     $ kubectl get crd